openjournals/joss/docs/editing.md

 ![Editorial flow](images/JOSS-flowchart.png)

-## Expectations of JOSS editors
+## Expectations on JOSS editors

-### Editorial assignments
+### Responding to editorial assignments

+As documented above, papers will be assigned to you by one of the EiCs.
+We ask that EiCs respond in a timely fashion (< 72 hours) to invites to edit a new submission.

+### Continued attention to assigned submissions

-As an editor, part of your job is to ensure that submissions you're responsible for
+As an editor, part of your job is to ensure that submissions you're responsible for are progressing smoothly through the editorial process.
+This means that once or twice per week you should check your GitHub notifications and/or your editorial dashboard (e.g. `http://joss.theoj.org/dashboard/arfon`) for updates to the papers you are handling.

+**If reviews go stale**

+Sometimes reviews go quiet, either because a reviewer has failed to complete their review or an author has been slow to respond to a reviewer's feedback. **It's your job as the editor to prompt the author/or reviewer(s) to revisit the submission if there has been no response within 7-10 days.**

 ## Out of office